 If you are helping a family member, a neighbor or your friends by providing child care for their children, are you interested in taking the next step to professionalize your business?
 If so, one of your first steps is to create a profile in the Registry.

-When you join the Registry, you’ll have all of your education and employment information in a verified report that can be used to help you get regulated.
-As you join the Registry, you’ll become a part of the PD Network, where you’ll receive our monthly newsletter that will connect you to jobs, scholarships, other early childhood professionals and many other resources on this website.
+When you join the Registry, you will have all of your education and employment information in a verified report that can be used to help you get regulated.
+You will also become a part of the Arizona Early Childhood Network and receive our monthly newsletter that will connect you to jobs, scholarships, early childhood professionals, and many other resources.

-Keep track of your early education trainings and professional information in one place.
-You can review your Registry information and use the Workforce Knowledge and Competencies to identify areas for growth.
-You’ll be able to customize your own professional development plan.
+Keep track of your early education trainings and professional history in one place!
+Review your Registry information, identify areas for growth, and customize your own professional development plan.

 Achieving Quality Care

-Differentiate yourself from other teachers and assistants by knowing evidence-based practices to better care for and educate young children.
+Differentiate yourself by knowing evidence-based practices to better care for and educate young children.
 You can use the Workforce Knowledge and Competencies to guide you in achieving your best.

 Early Childhood Community

-Learn about the basic requirements for becoming an early childhood teacher.
+Learn about the basic requirements for becoming an early childhood professional.

-Get articles and information to help you learn more about your profession without having to search for it.
+Get articles and information to help you learn more about the early childhood education profession.